-Example of FO Examples of PO Examples of OFI Online instruction with all Online instruction with Online instruction with activities and exams required scheduled weekly required in-person proctored delivered online, whether meetings, or on-campus exams at a proctoring location synchronously or exams on scheduled days. near the student and during a asynchronously. specified range of times. (e.g.

-Week of Oct.
-7-13, 8 a.m. to 6 Online instruction with activities delivered online, with required proctored online exams.
-Online instruction with requirement to attend a specified museum at a specified time as part of instruction hours. p.m.)
+Example of FO Examples of PO Examples of OFI Online instruction with all activities and exams delivered online, whether Online instruction with required scheduled weekly meetings, or on-campus Online instruction with required in-person proctored exams at a proctoring location synchronously or asynchronously. exams on scheduled days. near the student and during a specified range of times. (e.g. Week of Oct.
+7-13, 8 a.m. to 6 p.m.)
+Online instruction with activities delivered online, with required proctored online exams.
+Online instruction with requirement to attend a specified museum at a specified time as part of instruction hours.
 Online instruction with required museum tour as part of instructional hours that can be accomplished at a museum near the student during a specified range of time. (e.g. Any museum of fine art during the week of Oct.
 7-13) Online instruction with required lab activities that are conducted by students remotely without physical location requirements, but which may require use of lab kits or other prescribed materials.
 Required scheduled labs on a specified campus or location and/or at a specific time.
 Online instruction with required lab at a collaborating college facility near the student during the college's open lab hours during a specified range of time.
 (E.g. Week of Oct.
 7-13, 8 a.m. to 6 p.m.)